 Comparative Rater

 A comparative rater is software that lets insurance agents enter a prospect's information once and submit it to multiple carriers simultaneously, returning side-by-side premium comparisons without requiring the agent to log into each carrier portal separately.
 In personal lines, comparative raters have been standard for over a decade — tools like EZLynx Rating Engine, Applied Rater, and TurboRater handle millions of home and auto quotes daily.
 In commercial lines, comparative rating is newer and more complex, but it's rapidly becoming the technology that separates efficient agencies from those stuck in manual workflows.
+For a deep dive on evaluating commercial raters, see our complete guide to commercial insurance comparative raters.

 Why Comparative Raters Matter for Independent Agents